 We encourage you to call us first, no matter what problem arises.
 We can often answer your medical questions, arrange for a particular service, and keep your care less complex.
 This includes any behavioral health concerns.
 It makes sense to start at home with a doctor you know and trust.
 If you have a problem that requires specialty care, we will arrange any referrals to specialist physicians or to other services that might better address your condition.

 How to Obtain Medical Care

-We provide same day appointments and extended office hours across our multiple locations in order to help you obtain the care you need when you need it.
-You may refer to our website www.ppcswfl.com for office hours, extended office hours and locations.
+We provide same-day appointments and extended office hours across our multiple locations to help you obtain the care you need when you need it.
+We also offer telehealth appointments.
+You may refer to our website www.ppcswfl.com for information on office hours, extended office hours, and locations.

 We provide equal access for all our patient regardless of insurance status.
 We can provide information if you need assistance obtaining insurance.

 Our healthcare team is available to address appointment requests, medication refills, and clinical questions during office hours via telephone, and through our secure web based patient portal.

 If an urgent matter arises when our offices are closed, you can call our office and you will be put in touch with our on call healthcare provider.
 If you are sent for care outside our practice, please identify who your primary care provider is upon arrival.